jeremy-penn/Orbital_Mechanics/README.md

 # Earth3DPlot
 creates a 3D spherical plot of the Earth

+# GeocentricTrack
+creates a 3D plot of satellite orbit around the Earth in the geocentric coordinate system.

 # R2RA_Dec
 converts cartesian coordinates to Right Ascension and Declination